 FAFSA Student Aid Report (SAR) for the 2023-2024 academic year.
 If an applicant received financial aid during the most recent academic year, she/he is required to submit the SAR form.
 If an applicant did not receive financial aid during the most recent academic year, she/he must complete the FAFSA to generate a SAR for the 2023-2024 academic year.

 Proof of U.S. citizenship, which may include a copy of (choose one) a U.S. passport, birth certificate, or certificate of naturalization.

 **Applicants are required to bring originals to the interview if selected as a finalist.

 Transcripts from all colleges and universities the applicant has attended for credit.
 Please upload university-generated transcripts.
 An official transcript would be best; a student copy is acceptable if it is in the format of an official transcript (must list your name, institution name, and most recent/final GPA).

 **If you are selected for an interview, you will have to bring an official transcript in a signed, sealed envelope, to the interview.

 A copy of GRE/GMAT scores report sent to the student (optional).

 Dates and Deadlines

-The Pickering selection panel will choose approximately 60 finalists by the end of October.
+The Pickering selection panel will choose approximately 90 finalists by mid-November.
 Program staff will communicate decisions by email to both successful and unsuccessful applicants by the end of October.
-Candidates selected for final consideration will be invited to Washington, DC for interviews and a written exercise.
-Finalists will be in DC for one full day November 15-16.
-The program will pay the cost of accommodations and travel to Washington, DC from within the continental United States, Hawaii, and Alaska.
-The program will complete the selection process and make offers to 30 fellows by late November 2018.
+Candidates selected for final consideration will be invited to interview and complete a written exercise virtually.
+Finalists will participate in the final round, which includes an interview and writing exercise, between November 13-16, 2023.
+The program will complete the selection process and make offers to 45 fellows by mid-November 2023.